Naereen/web-sphinx/hitch-hiking.en.rst

  About hitch-hiking
 ####################

 This page is a short presentation of my personal experience on the matter of hitch-hiking, and why it is a really cool, free and culturally interesting way to travel.
+Some might say it is dangerous, but I disagree.

 Maybe I will include here a list of *epic hitch-hiking achievements*, maybe not.